Audi A6 Avant estate - Engines, drive & performance

 There are some surprises, though, and the biggest comes with the 2.0-litre 40 TDI engine.
 Rather than just being a slave to emissions targets, it's actually more responsive, smoother and better to drive than the more powerful, more expensive 50 TDI, which has been discontinued as of mid-2022.

 With 201bhp, the 40 TDI has plenty of performance for most families, providing an 8.3-second dash from 0-62mph.
 It's no noisier than the six-cylinder engine at speed, and if you put your foot down it responds faster than the 3.0-litre, too.

 That's highly unexpected considering the latter's larger size and 282bhp power output, and can be attributed to the different gearboxes that both engines come with.
 While the 2.0-litre is paired with a snappy seven-speed dual-clutch S tronic automatic, the V6 sends its power to a traditional automatic, which doesn't respond nearly as swiftly.

 No A6 Avant offers a lot of feel through its steering, but less weight over its front wheels means the front-wheel-drive 40 TDI also feels lighter and more nimble, and the A6 range as a whole handles better than its predecessor.
 Indeed, from behind the wheel it feels more athletic than you'd ever expect a traditional estate car to bet.
 Driving enthusiasts will still find it a little less engaging than a BMW 5 Series Touring, but it's now a much closer fight.

-The A6 Avant is also available with three petrol engines, badged 40 TFSI and 45 TFSI – 55 TFSI models were discontinued in mid-2022.
-Just like the diesels, the line-up consists of a four-cylinder 2.0-litre engine, with outputs of 201bhp and 261bhp, and a six-cylinder 3.0-litre engine with 335bhp.
-0-62mph times of 7.5, 6.2 and 5.3 seconds impress - the latter is faster than many hot hatches - but the downside is that these engines are thirstier than their diesel counterparts.
+The A6 Avant’s petrol engine range consists of just two units, badged 40 TFSI and 45 TFSI – 55 TFSI models were discontinued in mid-2022.
+Just like the diesels, the line-up comprises a four-cylinder 2.0-litre engine, with outputs of 201bhp and 261bhp.
+The 0-62mph times are 7.5 and 6.2 respectively – the downside is that these engines are thirstier than their diesel counterparts.